sbprescott/data-structures/README.md

-# data-structures
+# C++ Data Structures

 A repository for lightweight implementations of various data structures in C++11

+## Compilation

+Compile using GNU make